SaifAqqad/AHK_MicMute/README.md

    * Single toggle/push-to-talk hotkey
    * Hotkeys can be (optionally) set up using AHK's syntax
    * Optional sound and on-screen feedback
-   * AFK timeout (auto mute when the user is AFK for longer than a set interval)
+   * AFK timeout (auto mute when the user is AFK for longer than a specified time interval)
    * Auto-start on boot

 ## Install using [Scoop](https://scoop.sh)